op-de-kop/op-de-kop/src/en-US/index.md

 19th, last lesson: April 20th.

 ⚠️ No lesson on March 2nd due to school holidays.
+For the moment we have merged the beginner and advanced classes.
 - Class: 20:00 - 21:30
 - Open training: 21.30 - 22:30